 Mathematical & Logical Reasoning

 Can the model work through multi-step problems without making errors along the way?
-Tests range from grade-school word problems (now fully solved) to competition mathematics and open research problems that no model has come close to cracking.
+Tests range from grade-school word problems to competition mathematics and open research problems.

 Key signal: Models that struggle here tend to make silent arithmetic or logic errors in real-world multi-step tasks.